Join us for an adventure in flavor!

 • Fresh herbs – Cilantro, parsley and dill.
 Lots!

-• Salt and Pepper – to taste.
+• Salt and Pepper – To taste.

 diced fresh herbs on a cutting board

-They usually cook in 10-20 minutes, depending on the size, but check frequently by poking with a knife.
-You want them cooked, but not falling apart.
-Once the potatoes are boiled, let them cool enough to handle (this can be sped up by running cold water over them in a colander) and chop into bite sized pieces.
-Then shallow fry them with harra sauce.
+Once the potatoes are boiled, I let them cool enough to handle (this can be sped up by running cold water over them in a colander) and chop them into bite-sized pieces.
+Then, I shallow fry them with the harra sauce.

 diced potatoes on a cutting board

-Double Fry.
-This is the most traditional Lebanese way of cooking the potatoes for harra.
-Peel and cut potatoes into bite sized pieces.
-In a large frying pan, heat 1/2 inch cooking oil over high heat.
-Add potatoes and fry them until they are a nice crispy golden brown.
-Then, either in a separate pan, or the same pan drained of oil, shallow fry with harra sauce.
+Then, I add the potatoes and fry them until they are a nice crispy golden brown.
+Next, either in a separate pan or the same pan drained of oil, I shallow fry them with the harra sauce.
 (This is my favorite method)

 fried potato chunks on a paper towel